A natural set that feels great for sleeping and is certified against the use of chemicals.

 GSM stands for grams per square inch and applies to just about all fabrics.
 This is a particularly important measurement for microfiber sheets.
 Materials with higher GSMs will be heavier, thicker, more durable, and possibly plusher than materials with lower GSMs.
 A lower GSM number means the sheets may be lightweight, which some people prefer.
 For the best comfort, choose a sheet with a GSM of between 90 and 110.
 They will be comfortable and perfectly durable for the needs of most people.

 Pillow top and taller XL twin bed mattresses need sheets labeled as “deep pocket.”
 If you try using a regular XL twin bed sheet on a thick mattress, you will likely struggle to fit the sheet on the bed.
 Deep pocket sheets typically fit mattresses measuring up to 17 inches deep.
 Extra-deep pocket sheets fit mattresses up to 22 inches deep.

-Sheets made with long-staple cottons will pill less than fabrics with short-staple fibers.
-However, long-staple cottons may be pricier.
+Sheets made with long-staple cotton will pill less than fabrics with short-staple fibers.
+However, long-staple cotton may be pricier.
 All-cotton sheets in general may naturally shrink over many washes.
 This means that — deep-pocket or not — the edges may be a tighter fit over the mattress corners.